magna25/Attack-Lab/Phase 2.md

 Phase 2 involves injecting a small code and calling function touch2 while making it look like you passed the cookie as an argument to touch2

-If you look inside the rtarget dump and search for touch2, it looks something like this:
+If you look inside the ctarget dump and search for touch2, it looks something like this:

 ```
 000000000040178c <touch2>: